-- Place a basket on the kitchen counter for mail, your kids’ permission slips, and anything else that needs your attention to keep your countertops from getting cluttered.
+- Place a basket on the kitchen counter for mail, your kids’ permission slips, and anything else that may need your attention.
+You can go through everything in the basket once a week to keep your counter tops from getting cluttered.

-- Organize your junk drawer by place an egg carton or paper cupcake liners to catch and sort all the little items.
+- Organize your junk drawer by placing an egg carton or paper cupcake liners in them to catch and sort all the little items.